MPBA/pyphysio/RETHINK.md

         *tests
         *example_data
         *galaxy
-    # TODO New type signal
+    # TOkDO New type signal

 - Changed the CDC parameter with a kwargs parameter, this is uncomfortable i fix... semantically changed kwargs to params
     - and added a system that computes an additional hash-key from the used parameters